Building: Permits for Fences & Swimming Pools

 A Building Inspector will meet with you to review the material for compliance with the current edition of the Kentucky Building Code, as applicable.
 The application is then forwarded to the City-County Planning Commission, City of Bowling Public Works Engineering Division, the applicable utility company, the Contractors Licensing Board and the Occupational License Division.
 If any agency adds a condition to the application, you must comply in order for your permit to be valid.

 Once the permit is issued, it is your responsibility to call the Building Division to request an inspection at the completion of each phase of the project.
 In addition, the Building Inspector may make interim general inspections to ensure the quality of work and compliance with Code.
-After the building has passed final inspection, a Certificate of Occupancy (CO) is issued by the Building Division.
-This CO certifies that all codes have been met and the structure is in compliance at the time of the CO.
-After receiving the CO, the structure can be occupied and is then regulated by Chapter 27 (Property Code) of the Bowling Green Code of Ordinances.
+After the building has passed final inspection, a Certificate of Occupancy (CO) is issued within 5 days by the Building Division.
+This CO certifies that all codes have been met and the structure is in compliance at the time of final inspection.
+After receiving the CO, the structure can be occupied and is then regulated by Chapter 27 of the Bowling Green Code of Ordinances.

 If I am interested, who do I contact...